artaslove/PSS-680/README.md

 # PSS-680
 Yamaha PortaSound PSS-680 Patches

-This is the beginnings of an editor librarian for the Yamaha PortaSound PSS-680, using system exclusive data dumps.
+This is an editor librarian for the Yamaha PortaSound PSS-680, using system exclusive data dumps.

 Work in progress.